• Skip to primary navigation

 Hey y’all!
 I’m Mindy, a self-taught home cook who loves making easy, no-fuss recipes.
 My goal?
 To share delicious dishes anyone can whip up.
 No fancy ingredients, no weird gadgets, and no complicated techniques.
 Just simple, satisfying food you’ll want to make again and again!

-I love creating my own recipes, but what I love even more is seeing people enjoy them.
+I have been developing and publishing recipes since 2016, and I still personally create, test, photograph, and write every recipe that appears on Mindy’s Cooking Obsession.
 There’s nothing better than serving a dish I’ve developed and hearing everyone rave about how good it is.
 When the kids come home to visit and try something new, I love when they say, “This tastes like something from a restaurant!”
 And when we eat out, Lee often says, “It’s not as good as yours.”
 That’s the best feeling ever!

 I have developed recipes for brands like Hiland Dairy, Kellogg’s, International Delight, Montchevre, Ragu and Smithfield.
 My work has been featured on sites such as Essence, Purewow, SheKnows and Mashed.